Amiphel/Datafied-first-guided-project-Power-BI-/README.md

 The geographical area under study are all regions in England and Wales;

+- Eastern Region

+- East Midlands Region

+- London Region

-*South East Region
+- North East Region

 - North West Region

-East Midlands Region
+- South East Region

-London Region

-Yorkshire and the Humber

-Eastern Region

-South West Region
+- South West Region

+- Wales

-West Midlands Region
+- West Midlands Region

-Wales

-North East Region
+- Yorkshire and the Humber

 Covering all police force and community safety partnerships (CPS) in these regions.